-Model and suffix codes are indicated on the nameplate (tuning panel) attached to the side of the instrument.
-Check them against the model and suffix codes given in Section 2-4 to insure that the instrument meets your specifications.
+The model and suffix codes are indicated on the nameplate (tuning panel) attached to the side of the instrument.
+Check item against the model and suffix codes given in Section 2-4 to insure that the instrument meets your specifications.